blackflux/object-scan/test/readme/README.template.md

 <pre><example>
 haystack: { a: { b: 0, c: 0 } }
 needles: ['a.**']
-comment: matches zero or more nestings under `a`
+comment: zero or more nestings under `a`
 </example></pre>
 <pre><example>
 haystack: { a: { b: 0, c: 0 } }
 needles: ['a.++']
-comment: matches one or more nestings under `a`
+comment: one or more nestings under `a`
 </example></pre>
 <pre><example>
 haystack: { 0: { 1: ['a', 'b'] }, 1: { 1: ['c', 'd'] } }
 needles: ['**(1)']
-comment: matches all paths containing `1`
+comment: all containing `1`
 </example></pre>

 ### Or Clause